 Elite Effective Titles - It takes 5 working days to process, prepare the legal documents and dispatch to you.
 You also receive a certificate of Title suitable for framing.
 For an additional fee (£50) we can expedite your documents in 3 working days.

-Seated Titles & Lord of the Manor Titles - It takes about 4 to 6 weeks to complete the process due to the additional land registry procedures, however for an additional fee (£100) we can expedite your Title documents within 2 to 3 weeks.
+Seated Titles & Lord of the Manor Titles - It takes about 4 to 6 weeks to process due to the additional land registry procedures, however for an additional fee (£100) we can expedite your Title documents within 2 to 3 weeks.
 You also receive a certificate of Title suitable for framing.
 Kindly note that the Land Registry certification from Her Majesty’s Land Registry will follow.

 Yes, whether male or female you can purchase a single Seated Title (the price is the same).